JohnCoates/Aerial/Readme.md

 ## Contribute
 We appreciate all pull requests.

-## Brew Cask Support - Install Remotely (temporarily outdated, please use link above in the meantime)
+## Brew Cask Support - Install Remotely (Updated for Version 1.4)
 If you're looking to install Aerial across many systems, remotely, or simply from terminal I recommend [Brew Cask](https://caskroom.github.io).
+Prefer this method if you're looking for auto-updates.

 Issue the following terminal command: `brew cask install aerial`